 These changes can affect rankings, click-through rate (CTR), the user experience (remember: search engine optimization should be thought of as search experience optimization), and ultimately engagement metrics like bounce rate.

 What Makes SEO Testing So Difficult?

-You may even have a staging site to run the test before it goes live.
-This is one of the reasons why we built Page Comparison — an seoClarity feature that lets you compare the content of two pages, whether they’re live or in development.
+It can be helpful to use a staging site to confirm the test element is the only thing changing on the page.
+This is one of the reasons why we built Page Comparison — included in seoClarity to compare the content of two pages, whether they’re live or in development.

 This is helpful prior to test deployment to ensure that only the elements that you plan to test are different on the page, while everything else remains the same.

 This standardization of testing allows you to confirm that it was your tested elements that resulted in a change, not an outlying factor.